CodyLurmanRHS/CL-Website-Project/README.md

 In this README.md location, I will also add notes regarding website development.

 ### Project Title:
+Sora Shima DTE Website

 ### Project Description:
+Website dedicated to the music band Sora Shima, using the leader as my stakeholder.
+(More details to be determined)

 ### Instructions to use webpage:
+Utilise the navigation bar to travel the website's pages.

 ### Credits:
+Myself.

 ### Notes:
 - Add comments to webpage code.
+(DONE)
 - Name webpage file to index.html.
-- Provide options for header inside and outside div.
-- Provide options for footer inside and outside div.
-- Test nav and section within div.
+(DONE)
+- Produce a functional navigation bar.
+(DONE)
+- Include images and other media to home page.